oVirt/ovirt-site/source/feature/feature-template.html.md

 ## Benefit to oVirt

-Explain the benefit to oVirt - if this is a major capability update, specify the changes made.
+Explain the benefit to oVirt.
+If this is a major capability update, specify the changes made.
 If this is a new feature, list the capabilities it adds and explain.
 Focus on the overall benefit to the project.

 ## Entity Description